Code-Institute-Submissions/Akragas/README.md

 - I relied on Bootstrap Documentation, past Code Institute lessons and project code and W3 Schools threads for Hints
 - Some examples: Centering the embedded video <https://stackoverflow.com/questions/22433616/how-can-i-align-youtube-embedded-video-in-the-center-in-bootstrap/22433845>

-#### Additional Code Used

 ### Acknowledgelmets
-* Thank you to Ignatius
+* Thank you to Ignatius Ukwuoma for the valuable insight, feedback and suggestions, in particular during our midpoint review.
-* Online community for sharing code, media and insight
+* The Online community and internet in general was enormously helpful for sharing code, media and tips.
+* Eternal thanks to Grampa Verona (Giovanni Virone as he was known in the Akrágas area) for ensuring my existence and connecting me to such an amazing place
-* Grampa Verona for connecting me to such an amazing place, and for my Mom and family for sharing the same passion for All Things Sicily
+* Eternal thanks to his daughter, my Mom, as well, my eldest brother John for taking me on a trip to the Valley of Temples and to our family for sharing the same passion for "All Things Sicily"

+### Disclaimer
+This website was created for educational purposes only.